By Cathy Runyon

 Then, in March 2015, after running the three-mile Irish Jig race near Reeds Lake, she developed a headache so bad she was in bed for half a day.
 Her doctor then referred her to a neurologist.

-The neurologist also diagnosed migraines, but suggested an MRI, “just in case.”
-The test revealed an aneurysm — a bulge in the wall of an artery — the size of a grape.
+The neurologist also diagnosed migraines, but suggested an Short for magnetic resonance imaging.
+MRI is a painless, non-invasive procedure that uses radio waves and a powerful magnetic field to produce detailed images of the brain and other parts of the body., “just in case.”
+The test revealed an aneurysm — a bulge in the wall of an A thick-walled blood vessel carrying blood flow from the heart to any organ of the body, including the brain. — the size of a grape.
 Aneurysms of that size are dubbed “giant” by the medical community.

 “It could have been there a long time,” Robinson said.
 “It was surrounded by calcium deposits, and that may have kept it in place.”